Do you dread essay writing? Are you looking for some essay tips that will help you write an amazing essay—and have fun doing it?

 - Background research.
 If you don't know enough about your topic, Wikipedia can be a great resource to quickly learn everything you need to know to get started.

 - Find sources.
-Check the reference section of Wikipedia’s articles on your topic.
-While you may not be able to cite Wikipedia itself, you can often find those original sources and site them.
+Check the reference section of Wikipedia's articles on your topic.
+While you may not be able to cite Wikipedia itself, you can often find those original sources and cite them.
+You can locate the links to primary and secondary sources at the bottom of any Wikipedia page under the headings “Further Reading” and “References.”

 The thing I regret most about high school and college is that I treated it like something I had to do rather than something I wanted to do.